Advancing Diversity, Equity & Inclusion

 We are holding ourselves accountable for making progress, including aligning our talent processes to better recruit, retain and develop underrepresented associate segments at all levels.
-We have key enterprise‑wide diversity, equity and inclusion (DEI) objectives to increase representation of people of color in our U.S. senior leader and professional positions, and we also have key metrics for expanding our already above-industry metrics for women leaders.
+We have key enterprise‑wide DEI aspirations to increase representation of people of color in our U.S. senior leader and professional positions.
+We also have aspirations for expanding our already above-industry metrics for women leaders.

 Home for All

 We created the “Home for All” concept to highlight actions we’re taking along our journey to create a more diverse, equitable and inclusive environment at Fortune Brands.
 This colorful cue helps our associates easily recognize how we’re advancing DEI, as well as how they can be part of this important work.
 By bringing our many actions under one Home for All statement, we also connect our DEI work to our Company’s purpose to fulfill the dreams of home.

 Check out some examples of how we are advancing DEI at Fortune Brands!